Nuevo Edén de San Juan

 Nuevo Edén de San Juan is a municipality in the San Miguel department of El Salvador.

-This is a small town of 1500 people in the northern part of El Salvador.
-This is the former home to Santana Vasquez.
+It is a small town of 1,500 people in the northern part of El Salvador.
+It is the former home to Santana Vasquez.

 Geography

 It is bordered by the following municipalities: the north by the Republic of Honduras, to the east, San Gerardo, on the south by Sesori the west by the municipality of Dolores.
 The municipality is divided administratively into 7 cantons and 53 villages.
 The seat municipal seat of Edén de San Juan, is located 800 meters above sea level, and lies 50.6 km northwest of San Miguel, El Salvador.

 The area of the township is 63.1 square kilometers and it has a population of 3020 inhabitants.
 The municipality's climate is warm and the total annual rainfall varies between 1,600 and 1,800 milliliters.

 The vegetation consists of subtropical rainforest.
 The most notable tree species are: cognac, laurel, Jicaro, quebracho, and fruit.

 The soil types that are in the town are litosols and red clay, with rocky surfaces around the rugged mountains.